raphael-group/lazac-copy-number/README.md

 distance and a heuristic tree search algorithm for the ZCNT large parsimony problem.
 The `distance` mode takes copy number profiles as input.
-The `nni` mode takes both copy number profiles and a Newick tree as input. **Note: Lazac infers an unrooted tree by default.
+The `nni` mode takes both copy number profiles and a Newick tree as input.
+If one is interested in inferring a tree from scratch, we recommend using the `distance` mode to compute a distance matrix, constructing a starting tree using neighbor joining, and then running the `nni` mode to improve upon the starting tree using the ZCNT model.

+> [!WARNING]
+> Lazac infers an unrooted tree by default.
-To obtain a rooted tree, add a diploid normal sample to the set input profiles and then root the unrooted tree at this sample.**
+> To obtain a rooted tree, add a diploid normal sample to the set
+> input profiles and then root the unrooted tree at this sample.

 ### Input format